PyroMikeGit/SuperKaizoIronMON/README.md

 0. ALL PREVIOUS [Standard, Ultimate, and Kaizo rules](https://gist.github.com/valiant-code/adb18d248fa0fae7da6b639e2ee8f9c1) apply (unless overridden by a Super Kaizo rule below)!
 1. Every Trainer has **SMART AI**, this requires a [ROM patch](#smart-ai-rom-patches)
-2. Every Trainer has sensible held items (+ Consumable option for Gen 3 games)
+2. Every Trainer has Sensible held items (For Gen 3 games: include Consumable only)
 3. Every Gym Leader now has 6 Pokemon
 4. You must pivot to a NEW Pokémon about midway through the game, before beating the game:
    - See [Game Specific Rules](#game-specific-rules) for when this must be done, usually after the 4th Gym and/or in the Safari Zone
-   - For this pivot, you may catch 3 Pokémon, compare them, then choose 1 to keep
-   - If you encounter one of your starter favorites, you may catch ONE of them for free; doesn't count against your "Safari Catch 3"
-   - Only Pokémon that have defeated a Gym Leader can enter the Safari Zone / Mid-game pivot area
+   - Only Pokémon that have defeated a Gym Leader can enter the Safari Zone, or otherwise be used for Mid-game pivoting
-   - This pivot must be your last pivot and it can't be what you were primarily using in the first half of the game
+   - For this "pivot", you may catch 3 Pokémon and compare them.
+You may level, evo, or teach TMs to any of the 3.
+You must eventually settle on using ONE of them.
+   - You may catch an additional 4th Pokémon if it's one of your starter favorites.
+   - Once you settle on a pivot:
-   - If your last pivot evolves into the Pokémon you were running before, that's fine and legal
+      - It must be different than any Pokémon you were running before; if it later evolves into one of those Pokémon, that's OK
-   - After this pivot, you may reenter each Dungeon 1 additional time
+      - You may reenter each Dungeon one additional time
+      - **You must beat the game with this new Pokémon**
 5. All Hidden Items are banned except:
    - Those found in Dungeons/Caves are allowed
-   - Those found in the early game, [handled differently for each game](#game-specific-rules)
+   - Those found in the early game, [cut-off points vary for each game](#game-specific-rules)
    - ALL Step Items (Mt.
 Moon, etc) are banned no matter where they are
 6. Additional Banned Abilities:
    - **Battle Armor** / **Shell Armor**